-The dollar has continued its downward trend against other major currencies (figure 2).
-Despite lingering risks associated with sovereign debt levels in some European economies, the euro appreciated against the dollar in the first quarter of 2011, buttressed by the expectation of faster monetary tightening in the euro area.
-This trend is expected to continue until late 2011, when the United States Federal Reserve (Fed) may raise interest rates.
+12. The dollar has continued its downward trend against other major currencies (figure II).
+Despite the lingering risks associated with the sovereign debt levels in some European economies, the euro appreciated against the dollar in the first quarter of 2011, buttressed partly by the expectation of faster monetary tightening in the euro area.
+That trend is expected to continue until late 2011, when the United States Federal Reserve may raise its interest rates.
 The dollar/euro exchange rate is assumed to be 1.38 in 2011 and 1.28 in 2012.
-The yen has fluctuated around a high of about 82 yen/dollar since late 2010, but the earthquake in March 2011 triggered extraordinary exchange rate volatility until joint intervention by the finance ministers of the Group of Seven (G7) mitigated the situation.
+The yen has fluctuated around a high of about 82 yen/dollar since late 2010, but the earthquake in March triggered extraordinary volatility for the exchange rate until a joint intervention of the finance ministers of the Group of Seven mitigated the situation.